fablabbcn/fablabbcn-legacy-web/_posts/news-post/2015-11-05-conference-construint-ciutat-intelligent.md

 type: blog
 teaserlatest: blog_loop_latest/thethingsnetwork_thumb.png
 teaserlist: blog_loop_latest/thethingsnetwork_thumb.png
-title: Conferencia: Construint la Ciutat Intel·ligent des de baix // Building the Smart City from down to top
+title: Conferencia Construint la Ciutat Intel·ligent des de baix // Building the Smart City from down to top
 meta: Open conference around collective governance models of the "Long Range" network (LoRa) and the Things Network, the possibilities to deploy it in Barcelona and Catalonia, the limits and risks of the Internet of Things, the transforming role of Arduino and how to think about business models within sustainable ecosystems.
 date: 12/11/2015
 category: Fabcity